Samsung July 2021 update rolling out now to these devices - 9to5Google

 Galaxy Tablets

 The first Samsung tablet to get the July 2021 security patch is, ironically, the Android 9-running Galaxy Tab Active 2.
-So far, no other tablets have been updated with the latest patch.
+Just a few days later, the Samsung Galaxy Tab A 8.0 also picked up its July patch, though at first it was only released in Bolivia.

 - Galaxy Tab Active 2 — T395NKOSCCUF2 (Released first in Asia)

-Note: This article was last updated on July 5.